Representation zeta functions of nilpotent groups and generating functions for Weyl groups of type B: Representation zeta functions of nilpotent groups

-\end{proposition} \begin{corollary} If $p>c$ then the zeta function $\zeta_{\bfG(\lri)}(s)$ is a power series in $q^{-s}$, that is the degrees of continuous irreducible complex representations of $\bfG(\lri)$ are powers of $q$. \end{corollary} It is interesting to ask whether the conclusion of Corollary~\ref{cor:power series in q} holds without the hypothesis that $p>c$.
+\end{proposition} \begin{corollary} Under the hypothesis of Proposition~\ref{pro:zeta=poincare} the zeta function $\zeta_{\bfG(\lri)}(s)$ is a power series in $q^{-s}$, that is the degrees of continuous irreducible complex representations of $\bfG(\lri)$ are powers of $q$. \end{corollary} It is interesting to ask whether the conclusion of Corollary~\ref{cor:power series in q} holds without the hypothesis of Proposition~\ref{pro:zeta=poincare}.